Vivid-Vortex/Misc/CommandsAndShortcuts/vscode/VS-Code-shortcuts.md

 |                           |                                                                   |                                                                                                    |
 |                           |                                                                   |                                                                                                    |
 * You can jump between the editor and the file tree / project structure using ctrl + shift + E and then again pressing ctrl + tab*
+* Shift + Alt + ↑ / ↓ - Use to to create a duplicate of current line up or down.
+Similar to ctrl + D in intelij/Notepad++.
 ---

 ### ✅ Notes: